Laurence Fox: Acting

 On stage, Fox appeared in Mrs. Warren's Profession by George Bernard Shaw at the Strand Theatre (now the Novello Theatre) in London in 2002, and John Ford's 17th-century play 'Tis Pity She's a Whore in 2005.
 Between 2006 and 2007 he starred in Treats by Christopher Hampton with his future wife, Billie Piper.
 In April 2007, Fox received a police caution after he was arrested for assault when he punched a photographer outside the Garrick Theatre in London where he was performing in Treats.
 The caution remained on his record for three years.
 In 2013, Fox played Guy Haines in Strangers on a Train at London's Gielgud Theatre.
 On 9 May 2015, he read a letter written by a soldier three days before his death in the Second World War, as part of VE Day 70: A Party to Remember, an anniversary concert for VE Day.

 In 2018, Fox joined the cast of the ITV series Victoria, for its third season, playing Lord Palmerston.

 In November 2020, Fox was dropped by his talent agency, Artists Rights Group, after stating on Question Time that an audience member's description of him as a "white privileged male" was "racist".
 He had been dropped by his previous managers, Authentic Talent, earlier in the year.

 In 2021, Fox portrayed Hunter Biden in filmmaker Robert Davi's biopic My Son Hunter, starring alongside fellow conservatives Gina Carano and John James, the former of whom was also dropped by her agent after allegedly expressing some of the same opinions as Fox.
 The film was distributed by the American right-wing media company Breitbart.

-Other ventures
+Other media

 Music

 Fox has released two albums, Holding Patterns in 2016 and A Grief Observed in 2019.
 The former charted, at no. 89, but the latter did not.

+In 2019 Fox released the song "The Distance (You Can't Say Anything These Days)" featuring Izo FitzRoy.